 We wash our own bed linens and pillows in-house with non-toxic, chemical free, non-phosphate soaps.
 We do not use chemical fabric softeners.

 We use only natural ingredients to wash our wood floors.
 We leave a bottle of natural all-purpose cleaning solution and non-toxic glass/window cleaner in each cabin for guests to use while they stay with us.
 In case of doggie accidents on the floors (heaven forbid!), there is a bottle of enzyme based cleaner in each cabin.

-Our amenities are all natural, Tea Olive soaps and lotions from Greenwich Bay Trading in Raleigh, North Carolina.
+Our amenities are all natural, Milk & Shea Butter soaps and lotions from Greenwich Bay Trading in Raleigh, North Carolina.

 We provide starters of organic, fair trade coffee locally roasted at BeanWerks in West Asheville, along with unbleached coffee filters.

 Recycle bins are at each cabin and we encourage guests to recycle glass, aluminum, plastic and paper.

 The bulk of light bulbs throughout the retreat have been replaced with compact fluorescent bulbs.